kristinathabet/Assignemt-5/README.md

 ## Low-Fidelity Prototype Testing
+### User's Reaction to the Testing
+This prototype was fairly easy for my user to interact with.
+After explaining to the user what the system was supposed to do, they followed the arrows and used their logic to flow from one wireframe to the other.
+The only points of confusion were when the user attempted to go to the "Ask a Question Page" and there was no wireframe that followed it.
+The user did not notice that back arrow that takes you back to the previous page you were at, which could have been used to redirect from the questions page.
+Below are some photos of my user working through the three low-fidelity prototypes.

 ### Reflection
 I enjoyed drawing the wireframes and designing how I'd like it to look like.
 When I want to add some buttoms or features, I searched online to see how they look like that way I can replicate it.
 Putting my ideas onto paper is harder than I thought but it is a fun process nonetheless.
 When I draw the wireflows, I can see what I need to add to the wireframes.
 From testing the prototype, I found even more missed elements in the wireframes, such as a **Next** button rather than just a **Skip** button.